-If Carnival is 3.5 star, then Holland America would be five star.
+If Carnival is 3.5 stars, then Holland America would be five stars.

 There is far less partying and rowdiness aboard a Holland America ship.
 The dining room service is impeccable.
 Passengers take formal nights very seriously on Holland America ships.
 I have never seen so many men in tuxedos.
 The women bring along huge bags of luggage to carry their amazing formal gowns.

 It might be more appropriate to ask, “where doesn’t Holland America sail?”